montreal91/kind-kestrel/jlox/readme.md

 # jLox

-This is a java implementation of a tree-walk interpreter for a toy-language called lox.
+This is a java implementation of a tree-walk interpreter for a toy-language called **Lox**.

 ## Current grammar
 ```